derailed/ao-demo/README.md

 Thanks to the [Apollo team](http://www.apollodata.com/) for making client side GraphQL management a breeze.

-Also big thanks to our good friends [Bruce Willams](http://absinthe-graphql.org/) and Ben Wilson for once again dropping some good stuff on us via [Absinthe](http://absinthe-graphql.org/)
+Also big thanks to our good friends [Bruce Willams + Ben Wilson](http://absinthe-graphql.org/) for once again dropping some good stuff on us via [Absinthe](http://absinthe-graphql.org/)

 ## License